ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 toc: true
 ---

 This post is a tutorial on modeling spatial-temporal data using the Stan modeling language, with a focus on areal data.
 When we take the right approach, Stan can provide a great platform for spatial statistics (presumably, so would other Hamiltonian Monte Carlo samplers).
 I'll illustrate by modeling mortality rates for U.S. states and D.C., covering the years 1999 through 2020.

-The computational methods presented here are a pretty straigtforward extension of my work on CAR models.
-I first began using these models in my dissertation proposal ('years ago'!) and now, finally, I am getting around to sharing them.
+The computational methods presented here are a fairly straigtforward extension of my previous work on CAR models for <a href="https://connordonegan.github.io/geostan">geostan</a> (mainly presented in this OSF <a href="https://osf.io/3ey65/">preprint</a>).
+I first began using these space-time models in my dissertation proposal and now, finally, I am getting around to sharing them.
 Feedback would be welcome.

+**Contents:**
+* TOC
+{:toc}

-<h2> Disease mapping, minus the jargon </h2>
+##  Disease mapping, minus the jargon

 We'll be modeling state mortality rates for the years 1999&ndash;2020, for women ages 35&mdash;44 only.
 The goal for this kind of modeling project, which is often referred to as 'disease mapping', is to make inferences about systematic disease risk for population segments.
 We want sound answers to questions like: are mid-life mortality rates rising in Wisconsin?
 How fast are they rising?
 Is mortality higher in Ohio than Pennsylvania?